Seal of the Historical Society of the Episcopal ChurchHistorical Society

 Opens February 1, 2025

-Submit with materials attached (.PDF preferred) to [link added when submissions are open].
+Materials to submit (.PDF preferred) to [linked when submissions are open].

 1. A statement, no more than 500 words, describing how the Episcopal or Anglican element of the work is a constitutive (not peripheral) part of the dissertation;